Nexusdecode/blogger2jekyll/README.md

 ```powershell
 	blogger2jekyll /in:<inputpath> /out:<outputpath>
 ```
-<inputpath> is the path to your Blogger XML export file
+* _inputpath_ is the path to your Blogger XML export file.
-<outputpath> overrides the path where exported posts will be written (defaults to _converted)
+* _outputpath_ overrides the path where exported posts will be written (defaults to _converted).

 ## Dependencies
 blogger2jekyll is was written in C# and requires the MS.NET Framework version 4.0.
 The only other external dependency